brianleroux/bots/readme.md

 ---
 ## Bots aren't super new
 ```
 But this manifestation is.
 These Bots are not here just to chat.

-This generation of Bot is a superagent acting on your behalf.
-If we want to get ambitious with the concept you could consider Bots as our newest form of intellectual augmentation.
-Bots can better for some things than Apps.
-That is interesting enough.
+                     "This Bot is a superagent acting on your behalf
+                        and it better for some things than using an App"

-Similar to web tech Bot exist simultaneously across different platforms and adapt seamlessly through contexts they are in without losing state.
+Similar to web tech a Bot can exist simultaneously across different platforms and adapt seamlessly through contexts they are in.
 The interfaces is conversation and the conversation can move between platforms transparently.

 Oldschool bot platforms: